nigeljohnwade/anonymous-perpetrators.co.uk/markdown/tracks/shawshankfinchfugue.md

 Something laid back and trippy, going to great extremes with the Drum Map player.

 First time use recording the Roland Boutique TB-03, which I picked up reasonably priced second hand from Reverb.
 I was keen to have another hardware 303 style device to see what it was like using both at the same time but I have only ever used one or the other.
-This one is a bit more like an actual TB-303 compared to the TB-3.
+This one is supposed to be a bit more like an actual TB-303 compared to the TB-3.
+Honestly I rarely use it as it feels quite limited compared to the TB-3 and trying to tweak knobs on two machines at once is more difficult than I expected.

 First recording of the Moog Mavis as well.
 Not sure if I ever documented the patch but it's just a drone as far as I can tell.
 Probably recorded this first.